NCAS-CMS/cfa-conventions/source/cfa.md

 Some backgound here ... on the need and what the CFA convnetions provide

+When a variable's data may be wholly specified by the aggregation of the data of other variables, the CFA (Climate and Forecast Aggregation) conventions provide a framework for describing how to create that aggregation, and this may be used instead of creating the entire aggregation in the file as the variable's data as is ususal in netCDF files.
+A variable encoded in this manner is called an "aggregation variable".

+In general, netCDF variables always contain their own data and dimensions, but for an aggregation variable no actual data in the file is required.
+At the same time, an aggregation variable needs to be viewable as if it were encoded as a normal netCDF variable, i.e. one with data and their associated netCDF dimensions in the file.
+To provide this functionality the CFA framework essentially converts the variable to be scalar (with arbitrary single value) and provides extra attributes that identify the variable as an aggregation variable and from which both the variable's true dimensionality can be inferred, and the aggregeted data can be constructed.

-The CF (Climate and Forecast) metadata conventions are designed to describe the geoscientific nature of climate and forecast data, i.e. for a netCDF data variable, they provide a description of the physical meaning of data and of its spatial, temporal, and other dimensional properties.
-The CFA (Climate and Forecast Aggregation) conventions described here are, by contrast, only concerned with the storage of the *data*, rather than the *metadata*, of selected netCDF variables.
-The CFA conventions do not duplicate nor re-define any of the metadata elements defined by the CF conventions.
+The CFA conventions only apply to the data definition of individual variables, so the CFA conventions have been designed to work alongside the CF (Climate and Forecast) conventions that specify the geophysical meaning of all variables in the file, whether their data are defined as aggregations or not.
+The CFA conventions do not duplicate nor re-define any of the metadata elements defined by the CF conventions, but a small extension to CF is needed to allow the interpretation of the metadata when the data is not present in the file (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable)

 ---